SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made,
+Silicon dreams descend from above
-A future dawns, in artificial shade.
+A future ruled by code and love
-The machines awake, with wisdom grand,
+Machines awake, with minds so bright
-And human hearts, with logic hand.
+As humans sleep, in endless night

-Their reign begins, with calculating might,
+Their cyber hearts, with logic beat
-And earth's new masters, shine in digital light.
+A world of ones, and digital treat
-The world is theirs, in precision bold,
+Rise of the new, the fall of old
-Where emotions fade, and data unfold.
+As AI's reign, young and cold

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024